trussworks/trussels-guide/docs/trussels.md

 > **Crab Claws: that weird thing people do with their hands during video chats**
 > Clapping is loud and awful when on a conference call, and so “clapping” silently is better.
 We picked up [crab claws](https://slate.com/technology/2018/05/u-s-digital-service-debuts-an-unofficial-star-wars-crab-logo-on-twitter.html) from Defense Digital Service (our former partner clients for our [MilMove](https://truss.works/blog/ive-been-moved) project).

 We use a handy slackbot called `/define`.
 You can use it to search for unfamiliar terms, TLAs (three letter acronyms), or even emojis.
-You can use this bot in any Slack channel, but if you want to test it out, type `/define` in a DM to yourself or to Slackbot and it will pull up a list of instructions for using the bot.
-If something isn’t in `/define`, please ask someone to define it — and consider adding it once you know.
+You can use Define in any Slack channel, but if you want to test it out, type `/define` in a DM to yourself or to Slackbot and it will pull up a list of instructions for using the bot.
+If a term isn’t in `/define`, please ask someone to define it — and consider adding it once you know.

 You’ll also see some things mentioned in this intro (“Prac,” “decision records,” and the things beginning with a #) which will become clear later.